pulumi/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 {{% /choosable %}}
 {{% choosable language go %}}

-### Update Dependencies
+### Update to the new SDK version

-In `go.mod`, you can depend on the Pulumi SDK and related providers as below:
+Modify your `go.mod` file to update the Pulumi SDK and any providers you use, like this:

 ```
 require (